 But when it comes to medical issues, it’s up to you to do some extra investigating and pay attention to silent behaviors.

-If your dog’s not in pain, it likely won’t alert you that anything is wrong, but things like walking funny, not using a certain paw, or a bone starting to jut out can all be telltale signs that it’s time to see a vet about Canine Hip Dysplasia (CHD).
+If your dog’s not in pain, it's likely they won’t alert you that anything is wrong, but things like walking funny, not using a certain paw, limping, having trouble rising from the floor, or walking up and down stairs can all be telltale signs that it’s time to see a vet about Canine Hip Dysplasia (CHD).

 What is hip dysplasia in dogs?

 Hip dysplasia is the abnormal development of the coxofemoral joint, aka, the hip.
 It is a "ball-and-socket" joint, where the "ball" is the head of the femur and the "socket" is the acetabulum.
-With hip dysplasia, these are growing at different rates and causes joint laxity and looseness.
+With hip dysplasia, these are growing at different rates and can cause joint laxity and looseness.

 Hip dysplasia is one of those conditions you have to look out for, especially in larger dog breeds.
 If left untreated, hip dysplasia can turn into degenerative joint disease (osteoarthritis).